AgroDan/hhc2021writeup/docs/kerberoasting/obj8-5.md

 user:[yuvegmnrqn] rid:[0x647]
 ```

+I could easily write the above to a file using: `echo 'Anuakviba@' | rpcclient -c enumdomusers 10.128.1.53 > userlist.txt`.

 Used the following to take that list and turn it into just the users:
 `awk -F[ '{print $2}'' ./userlist.txt | awk -F] '{print $1}' > tmp && mv tmp userlist.txt`